What is a data breach and 6 steps to protecting your data

 Data breaches take many different forms.
 Some are caused by simple accidental improper sharing and security settings that don’t result in use of the data.
 This can be thought of more as “data exposure”.
 A data breach can also be caused by a calculated, malicious act to gain information that can be used for profit.
 These types of attacks commonly target personally identifiable information (PII) such as social security numbers, payment card industry data (PCI) a.k.a. credit card information, and/or trade secrets.

 It’s worth noting that a data breach and data loss are two different types of risk.
 However, a data breach can lead to data loss.
-This is particularly true in the perimeter-less world that organizations that use cloud applications live in.
+This is particularly true in the perimeter-less world that most school districts now live in, due to their reliance on cloud applications for everything from learning management systems to HR and financial data storage.

 In this article, we will use the term data loss prevention as a way to prevent a data breach.
 It can certainly be argued that these are two different types of risks that need different security approaches.
 It is our stance that, in today’s cybersecurity environment, a data-first approach to security is necessary.